Mudawi Ibrahim Adam: Work with SUDO and early arrests

 Under Mudawi's leadership, SUDO began work in bringing the War in Darfur to the world's attention in 2003.
 Along with their human rights reporting, SUDO also initiated water, sanitation and health projects in the area, along with local workshops on human rights and assistance for internally displaced persons.
 For this work, Mudawi was awarded the 2005 Human Rights First Award and the 2005 Front Line Award for Human Rights Defenders at Risk.

-Mudawi was arrested at his home in December 2003 after a visit to Darfur.
+Mudawi Ibrahim Adam was arrested at his home in December 2003 after a visit to Darfur.
 He was charged with "crimes against the state", with the evidence against him including possession of documents from Amnesty International.
 This charge carried the possibility of being sentenced to death, but the government dropped its case in August 2004.

 At 2 a.m. on 24 January 2005, Mudawi was re-arrested at his home in Kondua, North Kurdufan, along with a friend, Salah Mohamed Abdelrahman.
 Mudawi was then held for two months without a formal charge, during which time he began a hunger strike in protest.
 His arrests were widely protested by groups including Human Rights Watch, Front Line Defenders, Amnesty International, and the Irish government.
 He was eventually released without being brought to trial.
 By 2006, Mudawi's role had become prominent enough that New York Times reporter Nicholas Kristof described him as "one of the leading human rights advocates in Sudan".
 In 2007, he attended a conference in Prague organized by Natan Sharansky, Václav Havel, and José María Aznar, where he met with dissident figures from around the world as well as US President George W. Bush.